orsenthil/senthil.learntosolveit.com/posts/2020/03/15/covid-19-exponential-growth-lecture-of-3blue1brown.rst

 We have name for unknown, `Covid-19`_ and a strategy to deal with this epimedic now, and we can reduce the damping factor to the control the growth.

+**Related Articles / Simulations**

+* `Why outbreaks like coronavirus spread exponentially, and how to flatten the curve by Harry Stevens`_

+.. _Why outbreaks like coronavirus spread exponentially, and how to flatten the curve by Harry Stevens: https://www.washingtonpost.com/graphics/2020/world/corona-simulator/

 .. _Explain XKCD: https://www.explainxkcd.com/wiki/index.php/605:_Extrapolating
 .. _logistic curve: https://en.wikipedia.org/wiki/Logistic_function
 .. _"least square regression": https://www.mathsisfun.com/data/least-squares-regression.html